linshenyoung/linshenyoung.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello, and welcome!
-This is a website used for Paper/Code/Life"
+title: "Hello, and welcome!<br />This is a website used for Paper/Code/Life"
 excerpt: "About me"
 author_profile: true
 redirect_from: